 - Thermal energy storage The Seaver Science Complex is chilled by a central chiller plant with an underground thermal energy storage system, which significantly reduces the energy needs for cooling the buildings.

-- POWER DOWN dorm energy challenge Last year, all Pomona residence halls reduced electricity use by 10.5% during the month of November, saving almost $3,000 and earning double that to spend on a sustainability project.
-(Students chose efficient shower heads for a variety of residence halls across campus.)
-Oldenborg won Pomona’s dorm competition by reducing their electricity use by almost 23.4%.
-Pomona’s overall 10.5% reduction beat Harvey Mudd’s 10.2% reduction and Claremont McKenna’s overall increase.
+- POWER DOWN dorm energy challenge Last year, all Pomona residence halls reduced electricity use by 3% during the three week competition in March and April, saving 4,715 kWh and earning a Some Crust cookie party for the winning dorm.
+Clark III won Pomona’s dorm competition by reducing their electricity use by 10.5%.
+Pomona’s overall 3% reduction was second to Harvey Mudd’s impressive 18.4% reduction, winning the Green Cup for the 5C Claremont Colleges competition.

 - The Little Green Book sustainable living guide provides students with a variety of valuable tips on reducing their environmental impacts, including their energy use.
 See the Students section for guide content in web page form, or download the guide [pdf] .